The Associates in Law Program

 Resources.
 The Law School offers abundant and varied support to associates: informal faculty mentoring; office space and a research budget; full access to faculty workshops, academic activities, libraries, and research facilities; and tuition exemption for those interested in pursuing graduate legal study.
 Associates also benefit from the Law School’s Careers in Law Teaching Program, which includes informational panels, advice and counseling throughout the academic job search, and a moot job talk in front of full-time faculty members.

-Stipend and other requirements.
+Compensation and other requirements.
 In 2015–2016, associates will be appointed as Postdoctoral Research Scholars and part-time Lecturers in Law.* Absent special circumstances, associates serve for two years, beginning on July 1, 2015, and ending June 30, 2017.
-Compensation for 2015-16 will be $50,000 (annual rate) plus fringe benefits and are eligible for subsidized housing.
-In addition, associates who spend the bulk of the summer after their first year working on their research will receive a $4,900 research stipend over the course of the second year.
+Compensation for 2015-16 will be $50,000 (annual rate) plus fringe benefits.
+Associates will be eligible for subsidized housing.
+In addition, associates who spend the bulk of the summer after their first year working on their research will receive $5,000 over the course of the second year.

 Application.
 Applicants to the Associates program should submit an online application and upload the following documents (in PDF format):